spring-jdbc-crud/simplejdbcmapper/README.md

 **@Table**

 Required class level annotation.
 The table or view should exist in database.
-The schema/catalog attributes set with @Table will override corresponding values on the SimpleJdbcMapper() constructor.
+The schema/catalog attributes set with @Table will override corresponding values on the SimpleJdbcMapper() constructor (if any).

 ```java